MorganJBradford/currency-exchange-rate/README.md

 Open your favorite code editor and navigate to the top level directory.
 You will then need to create a file called ".env", this is where we will put your api key.
 Inside of ".env" add the line "API_KEY=YOUR-API-KEY" where 'YOUR-API-KEY' should be the key you got in the previous step.

-**Step for mac users only**: navigate to the file "package.json".
+**Thin step for mac users only**: navigate to the file "package.json".
 Line 8 should read:
 ```"start": "npm run build & webpack-dev-server --open --mode development",```
 this will need te be changed to:
 ```"start": "npm run build; webpack-dev-server --open --mode development",```